Posted on

 - meals, and

-However, the regular rate of pay does not include:
+The regular rate of pay does not include:

-- payments made as gifts,
+- payments made as gifts (including holiday bonuses),

 - rewards for service not based on hours worked, productivity, or efficiency,